mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 In some parts of the code that read the mining keys logs, there are limits to reading the logs (e.g. also here [KeysManager.sol#L181](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/KeysManager.sol#L181)), which are different.
 However, there is no limitation for mining keys logging.
 This means that when the set limits are reached, reading the log will stop returning the correct data.
 The reaching of the limits can occur as a result of attacker actions, and also, with some extremely low probability, during a regular operation.
 We recommend setting identical limits everywhere for reading and writing.

-Client: if we just put a limit on the record, the function `VotingToChangeKeys.checkIfMiningExisted` will behave the same as now — return false for the key that was created more than 25 exchanges ago.
-Do I understand correctly that you propose to prohibit the swap mining key if the limit is reached?
+Client: if we just put a limit on the mining key exchange recording, the function `VotingToChangeKeys.checkIfMiningExisted` will behave the same as now — return false for the key that was created more than 25 key exchanges ago.
+Do I understand correctly that you propose to prohibit swapping mining key if the limit is reached?
 As for the `KeysManager.migrateMiningKey` function — it will now take the value of the same limit from the public-getter maxOldMiningKeysDeepCheck(): [PR 156](https://github.com/poanetwork/poa-network-consensus-contracts/pull/156/files#diff-7b2957c0b674ce4e78e903e367828aa6).

 Yes, it turns out that the limit is 25 key changes.
 You would know better how this will interfere.
 There are alternatives (make a tree structure, Bloom filter, ...), but they are relatively cumbersome.